knmcguire/o3de_roboball/Doc/roboball_tutorial_8.md

-# Roboball 8
+# RoboBall Tutorial 8

-So if you finished section 7 you should be able to see this:
+So if you finished Part 7, you should be able to see this:

 ![better_camera_rig](images/better_camera_rig.gif)

 Now let's work with collisions!

-The ball is bouncing around, but it is constantly hitting the floor but it is not doing anything to it.
-So let's work with that.
+The ball is bouncing around and constantly hitting the floor, but it's not doing anything with that information.
+Let's work with that.

-In the Roboball_control.lua add a collision event to OnActivate()
+In the `RoboBall_Control.lua`, add a collision event to `OnActivate()`:

 ```lua
      local event = SimulatedBody.GetOnCollisionBeginEvent(self.entityId);
 ```

 If you run this, you will see an error that there is a nil variable on that event.
-This is due that the event is being accessed when the physics hasn't been enabled yet, so we've got to use onPhysicsEnabled().
+This is because the event is being accessed when the physics hasn't been enabled yet, so we've got to use `OnPhysicsEnabled()`.

 There is an issue open for that: https://github.com/o3de/o3de/issues/17630

 Remove that last line and make this function: